systopia/Contact-Update-Queue/docs/processing-change-requests.md

 I3Val will, according to the batching options set in the I3Val configuration, create a batch of change requests for the current user and show the first item.

-How many items are left in your batch is being shown with a progress bar.
+How many items are left to be processed in the system is being shown with a progress bar.
+Please note that this number is not re-calculated after every request, so it might jump a bit, when new requests are coming in while you work, or when somebody else is processing change requests at the same time.

 ## Change request information